Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/Motion2D-p5.md

 # prbench/Motion2D-p5-v0
 ![random action GIF](assets/random_action_gifs/Motion2D-p5.gif)

-### Description
-A 2D environment where the goal is to reach a target region while avoiding static obstacles.

-In this environment, there are always 5 narrow passages.

-The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
-The arm and vacuum do not need to be used in this environment.

 ### Environment Group Description
 A 2D environment where the goal is to reach a target region while avoiding static obstacles.
 The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
 The arm and vacuum do not need to be used in this environment.

+### Variant Description
+There are always 5 narrow passages.

 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/Motion2D-p5.gif)